Murabei-OpenSource-Codes/trino-pumpwood/ReadMe.md

 ## SHARED_SECRET as Env variable
 SHARED_SECRET between coordinator and worker can be passed as environment variable facilitating deploy.

+## Automatically create node.id for worker node
+Create a UUID for each worker node at container startup.

 ## WARNING: Do not expose Trino outside of cluster!
 It was not configured secrets for authentication so it is possible to query